kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 Display a progress bar.

 -q
 Quiet mode.
-No output is given, errors are only indicated via the return code.
+No errors are printed, they are only indicated via the exit status.

 -S\[tu\]
 Check SNS (Standard Numbering System) rules.
 The SNS of each specified